- BA (Hons) Professional Music Performance and Production

 What we look for in potential students

-A related Foundation degree with an average grade profile of 50% or above, or a Higher National Diploma at Merit, or equivalent.
+A related Foundation degree with an average grade profile of 50% or above, T Levels – grade Merit-Pass (C+) preferred in a relevant subject, or a Higher National Diploma at Merit, or equivalent.
 Applicants are also required to submit a portfolio of creative work and attend an interview.

 How do I apply?